DarioDang/Chicago-Taxi-MLOPS/experiment-tracking/README.md

 ### 3. Run the notebook
 Launch ```experiment-tracking.ipynb``` in Jupyter and execute all cells.

+### 4. Downloading the Production Model

+Once the best model is promoted to the **Production** stage using MLflow, we retrieve both the trained model and its associated preprocessor from the MLflow artifacts.

+The model (e.g., a RandomForest or XGBoost regressor) is downloaded into the `models/rf_model/` directory.
+The preprocessing object, which includes feature names or transformation logic, is also downloaded and saved as `models/preprocessor.b`.

+This allows us to load the exact version of the model and preprocessing steps later for inference or deployment, ensuring consistency and reproducibility.

 ## 👤 Author
 Developed by Dario Dang